Tested: Surfshark with Netflix US & 13 Other Countries – Updated in 2021

 One Account, 14 Libraries

-My test results suggest that you’ll have no trouble bypassing the Netflix proxy error with Surfshark.
-This is in contrast to VPNs such as HideMyAss and IPVanish, which are blocked by Netflix.
-Not only that, but Surfshark’s speeds are generally excellent, so you won’t have to deal with buffering and slow loading times.
-For these reasons, I would definitely recommend using Surfshark to unblock Netflix.
+Even though you’ll have no trouble bypassing the Netflix proxy error with Surfshark, you might have to deal with buffering and slow loading times.
+For these reasons, I would definitely recommend using ExpressVPN to unblock Netflix.

 The best part?
-The content you see is based on where Netflix thinks you are, and one account will allow you to watch Netflix in any country.
-So if you’re in the UK and want to stream US Netflix, all you need to do is use Surfshark to connect to an American server — you won’t need a separate US Netflix account.
+ExpressVPN has 30-day money-back guarantee so you can watch Netflix in any country risk-free.
+So if you’re in the UK and want to stream US Netflix, all you need to do is use ExpressVPN to connect to an American server — you won’t need a separate US Netflix account.